Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/migration.md

 #### Callback

-`Amplitude-Swft` supports configuration level and event level callback functions which are called for event upload success and error.
-Configuration level callback applies for each success and error upload.
+`Amplitude-Swft` supports configuration level and event level callback functions which will be called for success and error upload.
+Configuration level callback applies for every success and error event upload.
 Event level callback is specific for one Event.
 Notice that the event level callbacks are stored in cache.
 It will be loss when the app crash.

 === "Amplitude-Swift"